-Figure 7 Consecutive Read Bursts (Burst Length = 4)
+Figure 10 Consecutive Read Bursts: CAS Latencies (Burst Length = 4 or 8)

-Figure 8 Non-Consecutive Read Bursts (Burst Length = 4)
+Figure 11 Non-Consecutive Read Bursts: CAS Latencies (Burst Length = 4)

-Figure 9 Random Read Accesses (Burst Length = 2, 4 or 8)
+Figure 12 Random Read Accesses: CAS Latencies (Burst Length = 2, 4 or 8)

-Data from any Read burst may be truncated with a Burst Terminate command, as shown on Figure 10.
-The Burst Terminate latency is equal to the read (CAS) latency, i.e. the Burst Terminate command should be issued x cycles after the Read command, where x equals the number of desired data element pairs.
+Data from any Read burst may be truncated with a Burst Terminate command, as shown on Figure 9 "Read Burst: CAS Latencies (Burst Length = 4)" on Page 23.
+The Burst Terminate latency is equal to the read (CAS) latency, i.e. the Burst Terminate command should be issued × cycles after the Read command, where × equals the number of desired data element pairs.

 Data from any Read burst must be completed or truncated before a subsequent Write command can be issued.
-If truncation is necessary, the Burst Terminate command must be used, as shown on Figure 11.
-The example is shown for $t{DQSS(min)}$.
-The $t{DQSS(max)}$ case, not shown here, has a longer bus idle time. $t{DQSS(min)}$ and $t{DQSS(max)}$ are defined in Chapter 3.5.3.
+If truncation is necessary, the Burst Terminate command must be used, as shown on Figure 14 "Read to Write: CAS Latencies (Burst Length = 4 or 8)" on Page 28.
+The example is shown for t{DQSS} (min).
+The t{DQSS} (max) case, not shown here, has a longer bus idle time. t{DQSS} (min) and t{DQSS} (max) are defined in the section on Writes.
 A Read burst may be followed by, or truncated with, a Precharge command to the same bank (provided that Auto Precharge was not activated).
-The Precharge command should be issued x cycles after the Read command, where x equals the number of desired data element pairs (pairs are required by the 2n prefetch architecture).
-This is shown on Figure 12 for Read latencies of 2 and 2.5.
-Following the Precharge command, a subsequent command to the same bank cannot be issued until $t{\rm RP}$ is met.
+The Precharge command should be issued × cycles after the Read command, where × equals the number of desired data element pairs (pairs are required by the 2n prefetch architecture).
+This is shown on Figure 15 "Read to Precharge: CAS Latencies (Burst Length = 4 or 8)" on Page 29 for Read latencies of 2 and 2.5.
+Following the Precharge command, a subsequent command to the same bank cannot be issued until t{RP} is met.
 Note that part of the row precharge time is hidden during the access of the last data elements.